Time for a Paycheck Checkup

 Plan Ahead: Tips For Using This Program

-The Calculator will ask you to estimate values of your 2018 income, the number of children you will claim for the Child Tax Credit and Earned Income Tax Credit, and other items that will affect your 2018 taxes.
+The Calculator will ask you to estimate values of your income and other items that will affect your taxes.
 This process will take a few minutes.

 - Gather your most recent pay stubs.